whipowill/quake-mod-scarlet/README.md

 - [Deathmatch With Bots](https://steamcommunity.com/sharedfiles/filedetails/?id=123626484) - a guide I used to figure out what bot to use.
 - [Frikbot X on ModDB](https://www.moddb.com/mods/frikbot-x) - where I found the missing campaign waypoint files.
 - [Quake Bot Archive](https://github.com/Jason2Brownlee/QuakeBotArchive) - an archive of all Quake bot versions w/ a little history.
+- [Definitive Frikbot Waypack](https://www.celephais.net/board/view_thread.php?id=60404) - where almost all the waypoints come from.